retsplines/isthisyiff/README.md

     solo anthro simple_background -human -absurd_res -monochrome -real -comic

 Then a further 250 images with the `e` (Explicit) rating with the same criteria.
 I also took 250 random images from [ThisFursonaDoesNotExist](https://thisfursonadoesnotexist.com/).
 After curating the dataset manually to remove any unsuitable images (faces overly obscured, too stylised to be meaningful, etc) I was left with 600 images, in which all faces were labelled using bounding boxes.
+Many thanks to Step for helping out with this particularly tedious job!

 The [default blacklist](https://e621.net/help/blacklist) was applied throughout - the application was not trained on and will never display images covered by the default blacklist.